Home

 Fertilizing -- Feed about every 3 months using a granular fertilizer that contains micronutrients, following the dosage on the package.

 Transplanting -- After about 3-4 months, you may repot it to a 3-4 quart (3-4 liter) pot, which should hold it for a year.
+The rhizome tends to grow downward, so use a tall pot.
 After 1 or 2 years, it will benefit from being dug up and repotted into fresh soil.
+This is best done during dormancy.

 Pests -- Watch for any pests that can affect your other plants.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.